 Health Insurance: As a Federal employee, you will have a variety of Health Maintenance Organizations (HMOs) or fee-for-service health plans from which to choose coverage.
 The agency pays part of the biweekly health benefits premium.
 No medical exam is required to enroll, and there are no waiting periods or exclusions for pre-existing conditions.
 Coverage may be carried into retirement.

-Flexible Spending Accounts (FSA): You may contribute up to $4,000 per year (pre-tax dollars) in a health care FSA.
+Flexible Spending Accounts (FSA): You may contribute up to $2,550 per covered employee, or $5,000 (pre-tax dollars) for a "Federal couple", where both spouses are covered under the FSAFEDS program in a health care FSA.
 Funds invested in the health care FSA can be used for out-of-pocket medical, dental, prescription and over-the-counter medication expenses not covered by your health plan.

-Additionally, you may contribute up to $5,000 per year in pre-tax dollars in a dependent care flexible spending account.
+Additionally, you may contribute up to $5,000 per year in pre-tax dollars in a dependent care flexible spending account $5,000 per household (or $2,500 if married filing separately).
 Funds invested in the dependent care FSA are used to pay for childcare and adult dependent care expenses that allow you or your spouse to work.

 Life Insurance: As a Federal employee, you may enroll in the government-wide Federal Employees Group Life Insurance (FEGLI) Program.
 FEGLI provides a variety of coverage and benefit amounts.
 Basic coverage is automatic for most employees unless the coverage is waived.
 Like the health insurance program, no medical exams are required to enroll and there is no waiting period.